 Fourthly and on the other side of the equation, Tim stated that if the children remained in Jackson, he would buy Rachel a home, provide her a vehicle to use in Jackson, assist with airfare, and make other accommodations so that Rachel could maintain the same schedule of physical custody (with the one exception being Sunday night) that she currently enjoyed with the children.
-(T.533, 534; CP.000610-612).15 In other words, Tim's proof was that continued joint custody was practical with the children remaining in Jackson.
+(T.533, 534; CP.000610-612).
+In other words, Tim's proof was that continued joint custody was practical with the children remaining in Jackson.

-In conclusion on this point, if one applies the "impractical/impossible" standard for modification of joint physical custody - and the chancellor did; and if Tim had the burden of proving that joint physical custody is "impractical/impossible" - and he did; and Tim's only proof was that he could exercise joint custody in Memphis and Rachel could exercise joint custody in Jackson - and it was; then the chancellor was manifestly wrong in concluding that joint custody was impractical and consequently changing the joint custody arrangement.
+In conclusion on this point, if one applies the "impractical/impossible" standard for modification of joint physical custody - and the chancellor did; and if Tim had the burden of proving that joint physical custody is "impractical/impossible" - and he did; and Tim's concluding that joint custody was impractical and consequently changing the joint custody arrangement.

-15Tim has since changed his tune dramatically.
-He is now quite satisfied that the children only get to spend 4 nights per month with their mother, and has resisted every attempt by Rachel to get the Judgment modified.
-(See Appendix A attached hereto).
+&lt;sup>15Tim has since changed his tune dramatically.
+He is now quite satisfied that the children only get